 Innovative, co-created NBS systems demonstrated in Vuores will be scaled up and further developed in the brownfield area Hiedanranta, which is also situated in Tampere.
 Hiedanranta is a former industrial area slated for development into a dense city district for 25,000 inhabitants and more than 10,000 jobs.
 Currently, Hiedanranta is open for people to enjoy and organise cultural- and art events and other innovations.

 The first UNaLab demonstration in Hiedanranta is a pilot-scale algae-based water treatment system where researchers from Tampere University of Technology study microalgae growth in Nordic conditions.
-An NBS biofilter to manage stormwaters from a contaminated site in Hiedanranta has also been planned.
+A biofilter has also been installed in Hiedanranta to treat the contaminated water from an old pulp mill.

 Online water monitoring devices have been installed to monitor NBS performance in the urban living labs and the results can be accessed online.
 Tampere is also planning on implementing a green roof on one of the buildings in Hiedanranta.